7 Best UV Resistant Plastics For Outdoor Applications

 PTFE

-Another UV-resistant material with also good resistance to light and weathering.
+Another UV-resistant material with good resistance to light and weathering.
 PTFE, or polytetrafluoroethylene, is a high-performance fluoropolymer made from carbon and fluorine atoms.
-It also exhibits a low coefficient of friction, flexibility, good fatigue resistance, low water absorption, strong anti-adhesion properties, exceptional chemical resistance, and Low dielectric constant/dissipation factor.

-The PTFE applications can be found in engineering, Chemical, Medical, automotive, electronics, and electrical.
-The material is utilized to make seats & plugs, bearings, non-stick surfaces, fittings, valve & pump parts, pumps, diaphragms, impellers, autoclaves, reaction vessels, containers, ligament replacements, heart patches, cardiovascular grafts, electrical insulation, semiconductor parts, valve stem seals, shaft seals, linings for fuel hoses, gaskets, O-rings, etc.
+The material is utilized to make seats & plugs, bearings, non-stick surfaces, fittings, valve & pump parts, pumps, diaphragms, impellers, autoclaves, reaction vessels, containers, ligament replacements, heart patches, cardiovascular grafts, electrical insulation, semiconductors, valve stem seals, shaft seals, linings for fuel hoses, gaskets, O-rings, etc.

 HDPE

-HDPE, or High-density polyethylene, comes from the ethylene family, and apart from having good UV resistance, it is also known for low cost, good impact strength, high melting point, and great tensile strength.
 It is created by exposing petroleum to extreme heat and pressure.
-It is one of the biggest manufacturers friendly thermoplastics out there, thanks to its easy machinability and low cost.
+It is one of the biggest manufacturers of thermoplastics out there, thanks to its easy machinability and low cost.

 Polyetherimide

-Polyetherimide, or PEI, is another UV-resistant plastic used in industrial and mechanical applications.
 The high-performance plastic material exhibits high tensile strength, superior heat resistance, chemical stability, outstanding mechanical and electrical properties, flexibility, rigidity, exceptional dimensional stability, high deflection temperature (200°C at 264 psi), and flexural modulus (480,000 psi).

-It can be manufactured as both transparent and translucent material.
-PEI is mainly used in automotive, industrial, mechanical and medical applications.
 The material excels in heavy-duty industrial applications experiencing extreme temperatures and repetitive pressure.

 Polyphenylene Sulfide